aashiq-ahmed-robotics/Robotics-Projects/Maze-Solving-Robot/README.md

 # Maze Solving Robot using Dijkstra’s Algorithm

 ## Overview
-This project implements a maze-solving robot that uses Dijkstra’s algorithm to determine the shortest path from a start point to a destination.
+This project implements a maze-solving robot that uses Dijkstra’s algorithm to find the shortest path from a start point to a destination.
+The maze is represented as a graph structure.

 ## Concept
-- The maze is represented as a graph
+- Maze cells are treated as nodes
-- Each intersection is treated as a node
+- Paths between cells are edges
-- Paths between nodes are edges with weights
+- Dijkstra’s algorithm calculates the shortest path
-- Dijkstra’s algorithm computes the shortest path
+- Robot follows the computed path

 ## Hardware Used
 - Arduino UNO